Xiaomi Redmi Note 10: Everything you need to know about Xiaomi’s new budget lineup

 Shortly after launching the new Redmi Note 10 lineup, Xiaomi released the kernel source code for the vanilla Redmi Note 10.
-You can review/download the kernel source code from the link below.
+You can review and download the kernel source code from the link below.

-We have opened up forums for the Redmi Note 10 and the Redmi Note 10 Pro to promote discussion and third-party development for the devices.
-You can head over to the forums by following the links below and stay up to date on the latest developments.
+We’ve opened up forums for the Redmi Note 10 and the Redmi Note 10 Pro to promote discussion and third-party development for the devices.
+You can head over to the forums by following the links below and staying up to date on the latest developments.

 Xiaomi Redmi Note 10 series: Pricing & Availability